okfn/handbook/text/appendix/glossary.rst

   Choropleth Map
     A choropleth map is a map where value are encoded onto regions using colormapping.
 The whole region is colored using the underlying value.

+  Average
+    The arithmetic mean of a set of values.
+Calculated by summing up all values and then dividing by the number of values.

+  Normal Distribution
+    The normal (or Gaussian) distribution is a continuous probability distribution with a bell shaped curve.

+  Median
+    The median is defined as the value where 50% of values in a range will be below, 50% of values above the value.

+  Quartiles
+    Quartiles are the values where 25,50 and 75% of values in a range are below the given value.

+  Percentiles
+    Percentiles are a value where n% of values are below in a given range. e.q. the 5th percentile: 5 percent of values are lower than this value.